 Separating the salt and pepper shakers

 Think of the salt and pepper shakers as twins that must never be apart, Parker says.
 Passing one at a time makes it easier to lose them on the table and means people will have to ask for them twice if they want both seasonings.
 “Always pass the salt and the pepper together, even if you are asked to pass just the salt,” she explains.
-This is just one of the table etiquette mistakes you need to stop making.
+This is just one of the table manners you need to keep in mind while dining outside.

 Clinking glasses together for a toast